 Energy is the basic requirement for the development and advancement of human civilization.
 At present bulk of the energy need is being met by fossil fuel which has its associated environmental problems.
 These problems are becoming serious due to ever-increasing use of the fossil fuels which are not likely to last too long.
 It obviously necessitates the search for an alternative source of energy for sustainable development.

 Nuclear energy offers a viable alternative.
-In fact, the discovery of nuclear fission in 1939 already provided for this possibility of using nuclear energy.
-That it was quite practicable was well demonstrated by Enrico Fermi through the nuclear pile that he assembled and operated at the University of Chicago in 1942.
+In fact, the discovery of nuclear fission in 1939 provided for this possibility of using nuclear energy.
+Its practicability was well demonstrated by Enrico Fermi through the nuclear pile that he assembled and operated at the University of Chicago in 1942.
 Since early 1950s the nuclear power has been available in the form of electricity in several countries.
-At present over a hundred nuclear power reactors have been operating all over the world.
+At present over four hundred nuclear power reactors have been operating all over the world.
 In fact, France generates more than 70% of its total requirement of electrical power through nuclear power plants.
 Japan has more or less a similar programme for the coming decades.
 With the success of Fast Breeder Reactors as nuclear power plants we have almost an inexhaustible source of energy from the use of Uranium and Thorium.
 The latter one in India in particular, because of its large deposits, deserves more attention.
 Nuclear energy is economical, safe and independent of uncertainties of climate and environment and is a clean source of energy.

 With the signing of Indo-US nuclear deal the expansion of nuclear power programme in India is obvious.
 Such a programme will need a large trained manpower in the area of Nuclear Science & Technology.
 This makes our B.Tech and M.Tech programmmes in Nuclear Science & Technology very useful and attractive to the young engineering students.
 We foresee much success for these programmes at Amity University.